StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 #### Topology

-The Dynatrace check retrieves the following topology data from Dynatrace:
+The [Dynatrace topology check](#dynatrace-topology-check) retrieves the following topology data from Dynatrace:

 | Data | Description |
 | :--- | :--- |